![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 2. Updating Inspections in Chintaro Cloud

-If you need to update your inspection—such as adding or editing notes, updating callouts, including additional photos, or changing inspection areas—you can make these changes directly in PIM.
+If you need to update a submitted inspection — such as adding or editing notes, updating callouts, including additional photos, or changing inspection areas — you can make these changes directly in PIM.

-After updating, go into Chintaro and remove the Completed Date from the inspection record, ensuring the Active Inspection box is ticked.
+After updating in PIM, go into Chintaro and remove the Completed Date from the inspection record, ensuring the Active Inspection box is ticked.
 You can then use Submit Inspection or Send Inspection to Chintaro to upload the updated record.

 Was this article helpful?